-Applications must be received by April 1, 2014, not later than 11:59 PM EDT.
-Modifications will be accepted if received by the due date and deadline time.
+Applications must be received by December 9, 2014, not later than 11:59 pm ET.
+Modifications will be accepted if received by the deadline time on the due date.
 You are encouraged to transmit your application well before the deadline.